Nephrotic Syndrome and Its Homeopathic Treatment

 High blood pressure is generally treated with diuretics.
 Diuretics can decrease the fluid retention and inflammation of the tissues but can also boost the danger of blood coagulation.

 Clot formation may be treated with anticoagulants if they occur.
 Infections can threaten life and need immediate treatment.

 Statins may be necessary when individuals have elevated levels of fats (lipids) in their blood.

 Specific therapy is directed at the cause whenever possible.
-Treatment of an infection which causes nephrotic syndrome may alleviate the syndrome.
-If a treatable disease, such as diabetes, malaria, etc., create the syndrome, the treatment of the disease may eliminate the syndrome.
-In the early phases of a disease, if a heroin user with a Nephrotic syndrome stops using heroin, the syndrome may get resolved.
+Treatment of an infection that causes nephrotic syndrome may alleviate the syndrome.
+If a treatable disease, such as diabetes, malaria, etc., creates the syndrome, the treatment of the disease may eliminate the syndrome.
+In the early phases of a disease, if a heroin user with Nephrotic syndrome stops using heroin, the syndrome may get resolved.
 If other drugs are accountable for the syndrome, it may be efficacious to stop the drugs.
 Such irritants should be avoided by people who are susceptible or allergic to poison oak, poison ivy, or insect bites.

 When no reversible cause can be figured, the affected individual may be given corticosteroids and other drugs, such as cyclophosphamide, that suppress the immune system.
-However, corticosteroids cause problems, particularly in children, stunting the growth and suppressing sexual development.
+However, corticosteroids cause problems, particularly in children, stunting growth and suppressing sexual development.

 - Chronic kidney disease

 - Multiple myeloma